medusa-project/path_translator/README.md

 myself doing quite a bit with the various Medusa applications, so it seems useful to extract into a single gem.

+Of course you can do this with Pathname or File, etc. The advantage here is to configure the root directory just once and then use the PathTranslator code the rest of the time.

 ## Installation

 Add this line to your application's Gemfile: